 If there is a vehicle on your property that is inoperable or unregistered, it is subject to the following procedure:

 - An environmental inspector will tag the vehicle and record the date, place, type of vehicle, and its condition.

 - The owner of the vehicle or person at the property will be given seven days to repair, tag or remove the vehicle.

-- If the vehicle has not been brought into compliance after seven days, it will be towed by a contracted wrecker service.
+- If the vehicle has not been brought into compliance after ten days, it will be towed by a contracted wrecker service.
 To get the vehicle back, the owner will have to pay the cost of towing and storage.